What happens in your body when you drink?

 What is milk thistle and why is it relevant? +

-Milk thistle (Silybum marianum) is a traditional herbal extract listed in the European Pharmacopoeia, with a long history in herbal medicine for liver support.
-The liver works intensively the night after alcohol consumption to break down acetaldehyde.
-Milk thistle extract 200mg is included in HANGOVR GUARD's formula as part of the overnight recovery.
+Milk thistle (Silybum marianum) is a traditional herbal extract listed in the European Pharmacopoeia, with a long history in herbal medicine linked to liver and gallbladder complaints.
+EFSA classifies it as "on-hold" — no health claim is approved in the EU.
+Milk thistle extract 200mg is included in HANGOVR GUARD's formula as a traditional herbal extract, without effect claims.